Legoman6157/FantasyStockMarket/Project Proposal.md

 # Section 2: Customer Value
-Who is the primary customer?
-* The primary customer is the general public (whoever wants to play our game).

-What does the customer want?
-* The customer wants entertainment.

-Why?
-What is their underlying problem to solve or experience to have?
-* They are bored. want to experience a fantasy world with quests, and invest in the market with no real risks.

-Place your software in the context of the market.
-* Our game stands out from other idle games because of its unique market element.

-Proposed Solution:
+The primary customer for Merchant Sim 1434 is the general public (whoever wants to play our game), and our customers seek entertainment.
+While their underlying problem to be solved is boredom, our customerts also want to experience a fatasy world with quests and invest in a market without any real risks.
+Our software in the context of the real world market shows that our game stands out from other idle games becuase of its unique market element.
-From the customer’s POV, what will your solution deliver?
-* Our game will solve the customers boredom and allow customers to invest in the market with no real world risks.

-How will the customer benefit from your proposed solution?
-* They will no longer be bored.
+From the customer's point-of-view, our solution will solve the customers' boredom and allow customers to invest in the market with no real world monetary liabilites.
+The customer will also benefit from our proposed solution as they will no longer be bored and will instead be entertained.
+Additionally, our game provides a unique experience by introducting the player to a stock market in a fantasy setting.
+We have already tested the idea on at least one person, and they were interested.

-Does it provide a new capability or is it much better, easier, faster …?
-* It provides a unique experience by introducing the player to a stock market in a fantasy setting.

-Have you tested the idea on anyone?
-* We have tested the idea on at least one person, and they liked it .

-Measures of Success:
-How will you know if customers got the benefits you want to provide?
-* We could create a feedback system or ask for reviews of our game.

-What are your customer-centric measures of success?
+We could know if customers got the benefits we want to provide by creating a feedback system or asking for reviews of our game.
+Our customer-centric measures of success are five star reviews.
-* Five star reviews are a measure of success.

 # Section 3: Tech